 - Six color options

 The JBL Go 3 retails for $39, putting it in the same bracket of such cheap Bluetooth speakers as the Anker Soundcore 2 and the Tribit StormBox Micro.
-You can buy it from Amazon, B&H, Walmart and Target, among others.
+You can buy it from Amazon (opens in new tab), B&H (opens in new tab), Walmart (opens in new tab) and Target (opens in new tab), among others.

 You get a decently wide choice of colors, too: red, blue, teal, grey, pink and black.
 The availability of certain colors may vary between retailers, though at the time of writing Amazon has all six in stock.